Pricing Team Job Description: What Is a Pricing Team? 🎀

 Avoid creating diversity issues before you have created your team.
-Heavily experience focused ads will focus on the wrong mix of skills and attributes.
+Additionally, heavily experience focused ads will focus on the wrong mix of skills and attributes.
 They often emphasise technical skills over people skills or fail to define the characteristics required.

 Consider the tone

 An arrogant sounding job ad creates a personality for your business that may not be accurate.
-Try to avoid writing in a tone that is dismissive or flustered.
+In effect, try to avoid writing in a tone that is dismissive or flustered.
 Many ads give the impression that the poster is already annoyed by the number of low-quality applicants they will receive and is instantly demanding/fed up.